 Companies, like Apple and Dyson, frequently start in homes and garages.
 Not for profit schools start in homes and churches.
-Mirman, one of the top gifted schools in the world, started in a home.
-Science and Arts Academy started in a church basement, Catherine Cook began in a JCC and then moved to Immaculate Conception before having enough funds to build their own space, and Montessori Academy of Chicago was started in the founding parents’ home.
-The only different model was the municipal-funded schools.
+Mirman, one of the top gifted schools in the world, started in a home as did Montessori Academy of Chicago.
+Science and Arts Academy started in a church basement, Catherine Cook began in a JCC and then moved to Immaculate Conception before having enough funds to build their own space.
+The only different model used to be the municipal-funded schools.
 Everyone’s got to start somewhere – it was always this way, until now.

 Let’s cut to the bottom line here.
 We have a nice safe back-up location – a home of one of the founders.
-It’s in a great neighborhood, with multiple parks nearby, close to tons of after-school enrichment school activities and sports, and with many potential community partners nearby for field trips and during-school enrichment.
+It’s in a great neighborhood, with multiple parks nearby, close to tons of enrichment activities and sports, and with many potential community partners nearby.
 It is close to the expressways and is centrally located.
-It has functional classroom, indoor, and outdoor space along with being surrounded by free street parking.
-If we have 8 or fewer students this year, then we are set, and the costs will be kept low for all, as we will have to pay a single teacher’s salary as the biggest overhead.
+It has functional classroom, indoor, and outdoor space and free neighborhood street parking.
+If we have 8 or fewer students this year, then we are set.
 Sign up to receive emails from us on our contact page to track our progress with location and its impact on tuition.

 However, if we gain more interest and have 10-16 students, then we will be renting a facility.
-In order to be able to make the decision quickly in June, for occupancy in July and move-in by August for teacher in-service days, we have created a bank of locations that fit our various criteria.
-Some of our criteria are safety, centrality, scalability, amenities, proximity to expressways, colleges, green space, the ability to streamline our drop-off and pick-up and provide parking, and the heat map of where bulk of the students will be coming from.
-One of these sites is right in downtown, and the rest are about 2.5 miles away.
-The plan is to be in the same rented facility for the first 5 years.
+In order to be able to make the decision quickly in June, for occupancy in July and move-in by August for teacher in-service days, we have created a bank of locations that fit our various criteria, including safety, centrality, scalability, amenities, proximity to expressways, colleges, green space, the ability to streamline our drop-off and pick-up, and the heat map of where the students are coming from, etc. We will be renting for 5 years before considering a permanent location.

-While most children, gifted and not, will be able to get a great education at the other schools, this is not consistent for the IQ130+ crowd.
-We are looking for the top 2% - the more gifted, the more likely it is that the main lesson will not be applicable to the student, and the “at level” instructional time may be small.
-Many of those schools, including some area gifted ones, when presented with information such as a neuropsych assessment that shows how many years ahead a child might be, will straight up say that they can’t accommodate, and some will say that they can, and will do their best, and will fall short.
+While most children, gifted and not, will be able to get a great education at other schools, this is not consistent for the IQ130+ crowd.
+We are here for the top 2%.
+The more gifted, the more likely it is that the main lesson will not be applicable to the student, and the “at level” instructional time may be small.
+Many schools, including some area gifted ones, when presented with information that shows how many years ahead a child might be, will straight up say that they can’t accommodate, or say that they can, do their best, and fall short.

 We are looking for the needles in the haystack, the ones that need more.
 The ones that are only at their current schools for lack of better options, the ones that would really soar if they were in a smaller class size than CPS, or the ones that are homeschooling because they need more.
 If we can teach them at their academic level, then we will have accomplished the most basic mission of our organization.
 We are always going to be a micro-school by design.
 After all, it’s not the looks that count, when it comes to knowledge.
 It’s what’s inside.